WellyKorgis/project-blind-web/blind-app/README.md

 ## ReactJS naming convention

-This project follows ReactJs naming convention, you can have a look at here: [https://www.upbeatcode.com/react/react-naming-conventions/] about the naming convention.
+This project follows ReactJs naming convention, you can have a look at here [https://www.upbeatcode.com/react/react-naming-conventions/] about the naming convention.

 ## Available Scripts